juriejan/yai-kandu-manual/content.md

 <div class="pagebreak"></div>

-## 4. How to submit locally saved form data to the remote Kandu database
+## 4. How to submit locally saved form data to the remote database

 ### 4.1 Start from map view (seen in 2.6) and tap the more icon at top-right of the screen
 ![screenshot](./images/map.jpg)